Queen Valley Mule Ranch Saddle Review

 How the Saddle Performed on the Big 4

 Earlier I told you about the 4 things I was looking for in a saddle.
 They were:

 Comfortable for the mule: This was the most important criteria for me.
 It’s also the hardest to judge.
 You can measure cost and weight but comfort to a non-speaking critter?

 In an ideal world, your mule would swing her head around at you and say, “can you get me a saddle with wider bars?
 This one feels sorta tight across the shoulders.”
 But it’s not a Disney world so we have to look for clues if our saddle is comfortable for our animal.

 I used the QVM on both my mules though predominantly on Cracker.
 After riding it through 10 states, I have to say it agrees with my mules.
 Not that there wen’t issues.

-I did run in to one issue particular to long distance riding (by that I mean continuous trips over 1,000 miles).
-Traveling through the Illinois summer heat, I noticed that Cracker was loosing patches of hair under the saddle: a dime-sized patch on the right side, and a quarter sized patch on the left side.
+I did run into one issue particular to long distance riding (by that I mean continuous trips over 1,000 miles).
+Traveling through the Illinois summer heat, I noticed that Cracker was losing patches of hair under the saddle: a dime-sized patch on the right side, and a quarter-sized patch on the left side.
 They were directly below where I sat on the saddle.